 Peppito earned an MFA with a concentration in sculpture from Alfred University in Alfred, NY in 2004.
 She received a BFA from The Cooper Union for the Advancement of Science and Art in New York, NY in 1992.
 You can see her playground art at J.J.
 Byrne Playground and Underhill Playground both in Brooklyn.
 She was born and raised in Tulsa, Oklahoma.
 She lives and works in Brooklyn, NY, with her partner (artist, illustrator, graphic novelist) Gideon Kendall and their son.

-Much of this artwork is a combination of psychedelic collage, quilts, botanical illustration and Americana that blurs the traditional boundaries between high and low art.
-Like insects stuck in a spider web, sentimental and natural objects, litter and other ephemera are embedded into the surfaces of my drawings, tapestries, paintings and sculptures with obsessive stitching, fungus-like raised patterns, finely painted lines and other repetitive motifs that flow between two and three dimensions.
-Bound together masses disperse into fantastical and realistically rendered narratives reminiscent of childhood—innocent, deep and reflective at the same time.
+Like insects stuck in a spider web, I embed litter, old toys, and other found objects into the surfaces of my mixed media textiles, drawings, paintings and sculptures.
+I use stitching, imagery, lines, fungus-like raised patterns, and other repetitive motifs to create transitions between two and three dimensions.
+Wrapped and bundled masses disperse into narratives that are reminiscent of childhood—innocent, deep and reflective at the same time.
 The hybrid forms are metaphors for the way we connect to ourselves, to each other, and to the planet.
-Often I reference articles, writers and publications that highlight information that gets lost in the noise of our fast paced culture.